UWC2-PYTHON/ProgrammingInPython/source/modules/IteratorsAndGenerators.rst

     ...   print n
     ...
 2 4 6

-More interesting if [1, 2, 3] is also a generator
+More interesting if ``[1, 2, 3]`` is also a generator.

 Note that `map` and `filter` produce iterators.

 Keep in mind -- if all you need to do with the results is loop over it -- use a generator expression rather than a list comprehension.

-Other uses for ``yield``
+Other Uses For ``yield``
 ------------------------

 The ``yield`` keyword and generator functions were designed with classic "generators" in mind.
 That is -- objects that generate values on the fly.

 But, as we alluded to earlier, ``yield`` can be used for other things as well.

 Anytime you want to return a value, and then hold state until later, ``yield`` can be used.

 **Example:** pytest fixtures: